pragma-/pbot/doc/QuickStart.md

 ### Regular start-up
 After your initial start-up  command, you only need to use the `data_dir` directory override when starting PBot.
-Any previously used registry overrides are saved to your data-directory's `registry` file.
+Any previously used registry overrides have been saved to your data-directory's `registry` file.

     $ pbot data_dir=X